rlarcombe/grabbit/README.md

 # Grabbit

+Grabbit is a simple URL scraper, to return the best Thumbnail image(s) to represent the content on the page.
+Grabbit also returns the page Title, and Description.
-When you share a URL on Facebook in a post, you will have noticed how FB goes off in the background and pulls the title, description, and best thumbnail image(s) to represent the content on the page.
+This Gem was inspired by Facebook: When you share a URL on Facebook in a post, FB goes off in the background and pulls the title, description, and best thumbnail image(s) to accompany your post.
 This gem is a simple scraper to do the same.

 ## Installation